Communication Studies Ph.D.

 We believe that strong doctoral students should have a broad understanding of the discipline in addition to specialized coursework.
-This is why we embrace a modified cohort system for the first year of our program.
-Core classes are explicitly designed as first-year courses, and they provide foundation for the other courses in the School.
-As students progress through the first year classes, they develop a sense of community that will exist far after completion of our program.
-At the same time, students will take courses in their primary area of study to become initiated in the expectations of their sub-field.
-We feel strongly that our first year sequence of courses is both innovative and meaningful in the way that it “jump-starts” our students’ growth as thinkers, teachers, and scholars.
+Core classes are explicitly designed as first-semester courses, and they provide foundation for the other courses in the School.
+In the first semester, students also take a course in their primary area of study to become initiated in the expectations of their subfield.

 Interpersonal and Organizational Communication

-Students in Interpersonal and Organizational Communication blend theory from both organizational communication and interpersonal communication to ask provocative questions about communication contexts ranging from traditional organizational settings to the classroom and more traditional interpersonal relationships.
-Although students and faculty in this track perform conventional focuses like Organizational, Interpersonal and Instructional Communication (to name a few), many also select coursework and research projects that blend across one or more of those traditional areas.
+Faculty in Interpersonal and Organizational Communication blend theory from both organizational communication and interpersonal communication to ask provocative questions about communication contexts ranging from traditional organizational settings to the classroom and more traditional interpersonal relationships.
+Although students and faculty in this area perform conventional foci like Organizational, Interpersonal, and Instructional Communication, many also select coursework and research projects that blend across one or more of those traditional areas.

 Interpersonal and Organizational Communication Faculty